codebyrfael/codebyrfael/README.md

 # 👋 Hello, I'm Rafael!

-🎓 Business Administration graduate
+🎓 Graduated in Business Administration
+🌐 Postgraduate in Fashion E-commerce
-💻 Currently learning Python, HTML and CSS
+💻 Currently learning Python
+📝 Exploring GitHub and Markdown for documentation
-🚀 Interested in technology, digital projects and innovation
+🚀 Interested in technology, digital projects, art and innovation

 ---